offendingcommit/valdris/Economics & Trade/Currency & Banking.md

 **"Currency Sabotage"**: A series of perfectly timed economic disruptions is destabilizing multiple political systems simultaneously.
 Players must uncover whether this represents natural market forces, international conspiracy, or something connected to the Architect awakening.

-**"The Artifact Standard War"**: Competing factions want to establish their artifacts as backing for a universal currency, potentially unifying [[Valdris]]'s economy under their control.
+**"The Artifact Standard War"**: Competing factions want to establish their artifacts as backing for a universal currency, potentially unifying [Valdris](Valdris.md)'s economy under their control.
 Players become caught between rival banking houses, political systems, and possibly awakening forces with their own agenda.

 **"Economic Espionage"**: Players discover their seemingly routine courier work involves carrying coded financial intelligence between rival banking houses.
 The information concerns locations of newly awakened ruins and could trigger economic warfare if it falls into the wrong hands.